forjukka/eks-auto-mode/README.md

-# EKS Auto Mode demo
+# Amazon EKS Auto Mode demo

 This repo aims to provide a super simple, but highly impressive demo of EKS Auto Mode that was released at AWS re:Invent 2024.